gonzalobd/FlumeTwitterSource/README.md

 Fetch data from Twitter using flume.
 It will be sent to a Kafka topic and to a HDFS data warehouse.
 # Previous Steps
 First we need to download the latest version of twitter4j in http://mvnrepository.com/artifact/org.twitter4j/twitter4j-stream and move it to /usr/lib/flume-ng/lib.
-At linux shell:
+At our linux shell:

          > cd /tmp
          > mkdir flume